Malaysia Backpacking: Itinerary for a Trip in Malaysia

 It’s also an impressive adventure to visit the Snake Temple – 12 km from George Town.
 Inside of the temple it was so tranquil, the air was filled with holy smoke and the snakes seemed to be asleep – luckily!

-Is a popular destination for Malaysia visitors who want to escape some days from the hot climate.
+The Cameron Highlands is a popular destination for Malaysia visitors who want to escape some days from the hot climate.
 Above all, the stunning hill station is a perfect place for hiking!
 There a plenty of hiking trails, we had been up to the Gungung Brinchang and inside the moosy forest.
 Easily you can stay there a few days, it’s so relaxing there.
 For exploring the area and the beautiful green tea plantation it is best to hire a motor scooter.
 It was fun driving around and to stop wherever we found a great place for taking pics and drinking tea.
 Just near to each tea plantage are cute tea-shops where we tried some delicious black teas.
 Additionally you can visit plenty of tourist attractions like butterfly farm, strawberry farm, Cactus Valley and Honey Bee Farm.
+Visiting the Cameron Highlands was a highlight of our Malaysia itinerary and should be high up on any bucket list.

 For the night we stayed in Tanah Rata, in this little town there are plenty of backpacker accommodations, tour operators and it’s a perfect starting point for exploring the Cameron Highlands area.
 Moreover, there are lots of delicious Indian restaurants.